Irredentism: Ethnicity

 Ethnicity plays a central role in irredentism since most irredentist states justify their expansionist agenda based on shared ethnicity.
-In this regard, the goal of unifying different parts of an ethnic group in a common nation state is used as a justification for annexing foreign territories and going to war if the neighboring state resists.
+In this regard, the goal of unifying parts of an ethnic group in a common nation-state is used as a justification for annexing foreign territories and going to war if the neighboring state resists.
 Ethnicity is a grouping of people according to a set of shared attributes and similarities.
-It divides people into different groups based on attributes like physical features, customs, tradition, historical background, language, culture, religion, and values.
+It divides people into groups based on attributes like physical features, customs, tradition, historical background, language, culture, religion, and values.
 Not all these factors are equally relevant for every ethnic group.
 For some groups, one factor may predominate, as in ethno-linguistic, ethno-racial, and ethno-religious identities.
-In most cases, ethnic identities are based on several common features.
+In most cases, ethnic identities are based on a set of common features.

 A central aspect of many ethnic identities is that all members share a common homeland or place of origin.
 This place of origin does not have to correspond to the area where the majority of the ethnic group currently lives in case they migrated from their homeland.
 Another feature is a common language or dialect.
 In many cases, religion also forms a vital aspect of ethnicity.
 Shared culture is another significant factor.
 It is a wide term and can include characteristic social institutions, diet, dress, and other practices.
 It is often difficult to draw clear boundaries between people based on their ethnicity.
-For this reason, some definitions focus less on actual objective features and emphasize instead that what unites an ethnic group is a subjective belief that such common features exist.
-On this view, the common belief matters more than the extent to which those shared features actually exist.
+For this reason, some definitions focus less on actual objective features and stress instead that what unites an ethnic group is a subjective belief that such common features exist.
+In this view, the common belief matters more than the extent to which those shared features actually exist.
 Examples of large ethnic groups are the Han Chinese, the Arabs, the Bengalis, the Punjabis, and the Turks.

-Some theorists, like John Milton Yinger, use terms like ethnic group or ethnicity as near-synonyms for nation.
-Nations are usually based on ethnicity.
-But what distinguishes them from ethnicity is their political form as a state or a state-like entity.
+Some theorists, like sociologist John Milton Yinger, use terms like ethnic group or ethnicity as near-synonyms for nation.
+Nations are usually based on ethnicity but what sets them apart from ethnicity is their political form as a state or a state-like entity.
 The physical and visible aspects of ethnicity, such as skin color and facial features, are often referred to as race, which may thus be understood as a subset of ethnicity.
-However, some theorists, like Pierre van den Berghe, contrast the two by restricting ethnicity to cultural traits and race to physical traits.
+However, some theorists, like sociologist Pierre van den Berghe, contrast the two by restricting ethnicity to cultural traits and race to physical traits.

-Ethnic solidarity can provide a sense of belonging as well as physical and psychological security.
-It can help individuals identify with a common purpose.
+Ethnic solidarity can provide a sense of belonging as well as physical and mental security.
+It can help people identify with a common purpose.
 However, ethnicity has also been the source of many conflicts.
 It has been responsible for various forms of mass violence, including ethnic cleansing and genocide.
 The perpetrators usually form part of the ruling majority and target ethnic minority groups.
 Not all ethnic-based conflicts involve mass violence, like many forms of ethnic discrimination.
-The term ethnicity originates in the Ancient Greek term ethnos, meaning "peoples".